-The company's Corporate Governance Report for 2019 is published on the Company's webpage www.ibtherapeutics.com
+The company's Corporate Governance Report for 2022 is included in this annual report and published on the Company's webpage www.ibtherapeutics.com

 PUBLICATION

 IBT strives to have good communication with the Company's shareholders.
 The Company's publication of information should be correct, pertinent, and timely.
 The Company's communication will also be characterized by openness and the Company will publish periodic interim reports and annual reports in Swedish and English.
 Events which are determined to have potential impact on the share price will be distributed as press release.